 Elizabeth Spring, MA, is a counseling astrologer and therapist who has studied astrology and the psychology of Carl Jung since 1969.
 She has studied and taught in England, Switzerland, and California, and has been a professional astrologer since 1992.
 She specializes in relationship, career, and soul direction and life purpose issues.
 Consultations are done by phone or at her office in Wickford, RI.
 Other articles can be read on www.elizabethspring.com

-Coming Soon!
-North Node, South Node article on all the sign placements: ie North Node in Aries, South Node in Libra, North Node in Pisces, South Node in Aries, North Node in Gemini, South Node in Sagittarius, North Node in Virgo, South Node in Pisces, North Node in Cancer, South Node in Capricorn.etc.
-The houses that the Nodes fall in are very important.
-Email me for information on that.
+All of these sign placements are on www.NorthNodeAstrologyBlogspot.com : ie North Node in Aries, South Node in Libra, North Node in Pisces, South Node in Aries, North Node in Gemini, South Node in Sagittarius, North Node in Virgo, South Node in Pisces, North Node in Cancer, South Node in Capricorn.etc.
+The houses that the Nodes fall in are very important and you need your chart to see that.
+To truly understand how it all fits together I recommend a personal reading.
+Email me: email@example.com